1120e TNB Record

 - If a phone fails to automatically register, try resetting it: * * 7 3 6 3 9 <MAC> # #

 - the MAC address is printed on the label on the underside on the phone.

 - as the number is HEX, press 2 for A, B or C, and 3 for D, E, or F.

 A more detailed list of the (default) phone settings follows:

-Setting Description EAP Enable: unchecked Enable 802.1ab LLDP: unchecked DHCP: no Set IP: within the TLAN subnet NETMSK: 255.255.255.0 Gateway: x.x.x.254 S1 IP: Primary NODE address (TLAN) Port: 4100 S1 Action: 1 Retry: 10 S1 PK: fffffffffff S2 IP: Alternate NODE address, if applicable.
+Setting Description EAP Enable: unchecked (Extensible Authentication Protocol: disabled) Enable 802.1ab LLDP: unchecked (Link Layer Discovery Protocol: disabled) DHCP: no (Dynamic Host Configuration Protocol: disabled) Set IP: within the TLAN subnet NETMSK: 255.255.255.0 Gateway: x.x.x.254 S1 IP: Primary NODE IP address (TLAN) Port: 4100 S1 Action: Retry: 10 S1 PK: fffffffffff S2 IP: Alternate NODE IP, if applicable.
 Used for SRG or BCMs.
 Port: 4100 S2 Action: Retry: S2 PK: fffffffff Network Port Speed: Auto Disable Voice 802.1Q: unchecked VoiceLan: No vlan Ctrl Priority bits: Auto Media Priority bits: Auto Disable PC port: Checked Ignore Garp: unchecked Enable PSK SRTP: unchecked XAS IP: 0.0.0.0 Graphical XAS: unchecked TFTP IP: Primary NODE IP (TLAN address), or TFTP server address